Operational Intent

 elif msg_type == b"R": # RELATION

-# Column metadata omitted for brevity; map to schema registry in production
+# Column metadata parsing omitted for brevity; map to schema registry in production

 elif msg_type in (b"I", b"U", b"D"): # INSERT, UPDATE, DELETE

-# Tuple parsing requires schema context; simplified for stream consumption
+# Tuple parsing requires schema context; simplified here

 Binary parsing must be stateful in production.
 Cache RELATION messages to map rel_id to fully qualified table names and column definitions.
 This eliminates redundant schema lookups and enables deterministic Python CDC Parser Development workflows where schema evolution is tracked externally.